The Tools, Essentials, and Must-Haves Every Gardener Should Own

 Best Watering Can

 This watering may be spacious, but it's also easy to carry thanks to a straight upper handle.
 It has a built-in narrow spout for watering plants, and it comes with a wide spout attachment for ground plants.
 Even better, it holds two gallons of water at a time.

 The last pair you'll ever buy.
 This expert stainless clipper has a divot to whisk away sap, rubber bumpers to absorb shock, and a notch for cutting wire.
 All parts are replaceable.

-Hand forged in the Netherlands, this three-tined classic, which is long enough to reach under shrubs, makes turning soil, mixing in fertilizer, and unearthing big weeds a pleasure.
+This four-tined cultivator is long enough to reach under shrubs, simplifying tasks like turning soil, mixing in fertilizer, and unearthing big weeds.